-• You are a new intern at the VA and it's your first night on call.
-The night nurse on 4D pages you at midnight for a sleep med.
-She mentions "by the way your patient Mr. P. has not urinated all day".
-You look at the X-cover notes which state the patient is a 58 yr old man with hx HTN, admitted overnight with an ulcerative colitis flare.
-You go see the patient and he is sitting comfortably without complaints except bloody diarrhea which he says has been going on "awhile."
-His BP is 90/58, HR 115.
+- You are a new intern at the VA and it's your first night on call.
+The night nurse pages you at midnight for a sleep med for Mr. P. She mentions "by the way he has not urinated all day".
+You look at the X-cover notes which state the patient is a 58 yearold man with hx HTN, admitted the day prior with an ulcerative colitis flare.
+You go see the patient and he appears comfortable.
+His only complaint is bloody diarrhea which has been going on for a week. - His BP is 90/58, HR 125.
 I/O: 1875/100 urine (stool not recorded).